axiom-data-science/portal-docs/DataMap.rst

 Time Slider
 """""""""""

-The timer slider bar at the bottom of the map allows you to view temporal data.
+The time slider bar at the bottom of the map allows you to view temporal data.
 The time intervals available will vary depending on which data layer you are viewing.
-The bar in unavailable if there is not any time-enabled data layers loaded.
+The bar is unavailable if there is not any time-enabled data layers loaded.
 By default, the time slider is set to display the most recent data that is available for that data layer.

 .. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legend beneath the data layer title.